-Hunting dress or uniform of a riding club; a tail coat or jacket approved by the Athlete's NF (contrast colouring and pipping is allowed); white shirt and tie; gloves; white, fawn or cream breeches; long riding boots (or short boots with matching full grain smooth leather chaps); hunting cap, protective headgear. or top hat.
+Hunting dress or uniform of a riding club; a tail coat or jacket approved by the Athlete's NF (contrast colouring and pipping is allowed); white shirt and tie; gloves; white, fawn or cream breeches; long riding boots (or short boots with matching full grain smooth leather chaps); protective headgear.

-At CCIs-S 1, 2&3 star\lower level\events, civilian may also wear a tweed jacket with fawn or beige breeches and black or brown boots.
+At lower level events, civilian may also wear a tweed jacket with fawn or beige breeches and black or brown boots.

-Please refer to Dressage Rules in regard to use of protective headgear and top hat/bowler, as well as entering the arena with whip, with boots on Horse's leg or with discrepancy in dress.
+Please refer to Dressage Rules in regard to use of protective headgear , as well as entering the arena with whip, with boots on Horse's leg or with discrepancy in dress.